stohrmattia-debug/KFC-Carousel-Colonel-Quest/README.md

 # Key Features of the Original Site
 1. Hall of Colonels:
 An interactive digital museum that showcases the "many lives" of Harland Sanders.
-It moves beyond the caricature to tell the story of a man who was a ferryboat entrepreneur, a lawyer, and a lighting salesman before finding success with the Original Recipe.
+It moves beyond the caricature to tell the story of a man who was a laborer, a horse-drawn carriage painter, a steam engine stoker and a petrol station manager before finding success with his Original Recipe.

 Historical Accuracy: Blends real-life milestones with the stylized branding of the 2015 campaign.
 Visual Narrative: Uses a unique "scrollable" gallery format to display different eras of the Colonel’s life.